unicode-org/message-format-wg/spec/formatting.md

 When an error occurs in the _resolution_ of an _option_, the surrounding _expression_ MUST be processed as if the _option_ were not present.
-This MAY allow for the _expression_ _resolution_ not resulting in a _fallback value_,
-though an error MUST still be emitted.
+This MAY allow the _expression_ to resolve to a non-fallback _value_, though an error MUST still be emitted.

-When an error occurs within a _selector_, the _selector_ MUST NOT match any _variant_ _key_ other than the catch-all `*` and a Resolution or Selector error is emitted.
+When an error occurs within a _selector_, the _selector_ MUST NOT match any _variant_ _key_ other than the catch-all `*` and a Resolution or Selector error MUST be emitted.